 It was not just a feel-good love.
 This was a love that called for deeds, not words, for the practical application of true unity and equality of opportunity, for all religions, for women and men, blacks and whites, for equal access to education and economic advantage.

 I realised that what was necessary was a vastly different concept of what constitutes a family; not a Charles Manson family, not a Branch Davidian family but one that saw itself as a part of a greater whole...

 Compare the nations of the world to the members of a family.
 A family is a nation in miniature.
 Simply enlarge the circle of the household, and you have the nation.
 Enlarge the circle of nations, and you have all humanity.
 The conditions surrounding the family surrounds the nation.
 The happenings in the family are the happenings in the life of the nation.
 Would it add to the progress and advancement of a family if dissensions should arise among its members, all fighting, pillaging each other, jealous and revengeful of injury, seeking selfish advantage?
 Nay, this would be the cause of the effacement of progress and advancement.
 So it is in the great family of nations, for nations are but an aggregate of families.
 Therefore, as strife and dissension destroy a family and prevent its progress, sonations are destroyed and advancement hindered.

 So now we are faced with a personal and collective challenge.
 Rather than sitting back idly and letting our brave new world be overrun by haters, our present day requires women and men of all faiths to join countless others in the global family to Wage Peace.

-Our collective battle against the deadly corona virus is proving the power of our unity to overcome.
+Our collective battle against the deadly corona virus is testing the power of our unity to overcome.

 "The well-being of mankind, its peace and security are unattainable unless and until its unity is firmly established."